jessicarush/javascript-notes/global_objects.md

-# Libraries
+# Global Objects

-Libraries are collections of methods that can be called without an instance.
+These are built-in objects, with collections of methods that can be called without an instance.

+## Math object

-The [Math library](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) contains mathematical methods.
-The `.random()` method generates a random decimal number between 0 and 1.
+The [Math Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) contains mathematical methods.
+For example, the `.random()` method generates a random decimal number between 0 and 1.

 ```javascript
 console.log(Math.random());  // 0.6897758230441343